Trump links death of Dwyane Wade's cousin to black vote

 Trump later deleted the tweet and posted an update with Wade's name spelled correctly.

+He later added, "My condolences to Dwyane Wade and his family, on the loss of Nykea Aldridge.
+They are in my thoughts and prayers."

-Wade's cousin, Nykea Aldridge, was fatally shot by a stray bullet Friday afternoon while pushing a stroller down a street in Chicago's South Side.
+Aldridge was fatally shot by a stray bullet Friday afternoon while pushing a stroller down a street in Chicago's South Side.
 The child was not injured and two suspects were taken into custody.

 Trump has cited violence in American inner cities as a reason why he believes African-Americans should vote for him.